 Elise believes in always having a snack with you.

-It's somewhat of a traditions for adoptive families
+It's somewhat of a traditions for adoptive families to take pictures with these statues.

 Elise says "meh" to this tradition.